portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

   All shipments of goods entering the European Union from third countries are subject to Customs controls.
 All goods may be subject to the presentation of several documents and payments, as the payment of Customs duties based on the content of the shipment, payment of national taxes (VAT) or local taxes where applicable, payment of special taxes on tobacco, alcohol, etc., the cost of processing of Single Administrative Document (SAD) for imports, the costs arising from border safety controls, depending on the nature of the shipment (sanitary, pharmaceutical, veterinary, etc.).

-  As a part of the customs clearance process, customs can carry out docummentary or physical inspections, and those can be carried out inside the cargo terminals, at the terminal yard or in a warehouse, but they can also inspect containers, platforms or trucks using a non-intrusive technology as an X-ray scanner.
+  As a part of the customs clearance process, customs can carry out documentary or physical inspections, and those can be carried out inside the cargo terminals, at the terminal yard or in a warehouse, but they can also inspect containers, platforms or trucks using a non-intrusive technology as an X-ray scanner.

   It is the recipient's responsibility to know the conditions for importing their shipment (prohibitions, restrictions, limitations, etc.) and to find out what documents may be required on arrival, including the commercial invoice, certificate of origin, licences and special authorisations for border controls, etc.